 - Plan all the necessary steps to complete a project.

-- Visualize individual steps on a Timeline.
+- Visualize individual steps on a Gantt Chart.

 Folders are for containing and organizing data.
 Add tasks to Folders to keep related information in one place or build out your Workspace’s organizational structure and make it easy to find and share information.
 Unlike Tasks and Projects, Folders are not actionable items and they do not have their own set of attributes.